snachodog/snachodog/README.md

 --->

 ## I'm a Husband, Father, Scouter, and Perpetual Volunteer
-- 'insert a bulleted list of cool things about me and what I am up to'
+- `insert a bulleted list of cool things about me and what I am up to`
 <!---
 - 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣